Estimated reading time: 4 minutes

-Operating an environmentally sustainable business is not only a good choice for the world we live in; it can also have a positive effect on your company’s bottom line.
-To do this, you do not need to spend a fortune, or conduct a massive retrofit of your building.
-There are some easy and cost-effective ways for you to “go green” and conserve energy.
+Operating an environmentally sustainable business is not only a good choice for our world; it can also positively affect your bottom line.
+You do not need to spend a fortune or conduct a massive retrofit of your building.
+Instead, there are easy and cost-effective ways to “go green” and conserve energy.
 This Balboa Capital blog post explains how to make your business sustainable.

 Establish sustainability goals.

 The first step in creating a more environmentally friendly business is establishing goals.
 After you have determined your goals, ensure they are attainable for your business and how you will incorporate them.
 Budgetary concerns will eliminate some of your plans from the outset, so focus on the affordable ones that do not require a significant capital investment.

 For example, changing your entire supply chain to use only recycled materials would be very expensive, whereas switching the light bulbs in your office to LED lights is relatively affordable.
 Additionally, consult with your accountant to determine which tax deductions or credits are available for businesses that incorporate specific sustainability practices.
 These may include recycling, installing high-efficiency HVAC systems, using energy-efficient equipment, and switching to LED lighting.

 There are numerous ways to conserve your resources, and it is no longer acceptable to be unaware of the effects of excess waste on the environment.
 One of the biggest culprits of waste is paper.
 Begin by using office paper produced from recycled paper products, and make efforts to print double-sided documents as often as possible.
 Communicating via email is another way to reduce your in-office paper consumption.
 Some offices have even become paper-free; they send all documents via email and print only when necessary.